 No, there are currently no providers offering specific RSMC coverage use.
 That is why RightDrive created 2 specialized Extended Service Plan Protection packages that have been tailored specifically for RSMC’s.

-Yes, RightDrive offers financing with rates as low as 6.75% with $0 downpayment.
+Yes, RightDrive offers financing with rates as low as 7.75% with $0 down payment.
 This largely depends on credit score and income, however most RSMC’s qualify for this package.
-RightDrive is the only dealership in Canada offering 100% Guaranteed Financing for RSMC’s – no application is rejected!
+RightDrive is the only dealership in Canada offering RHD vehicle financing for RSMC’s – we look forward to working with you soon!